missoso/sonic-srv6-uSID-clab/README.md

 ```

 > [!NOTE]
-> Wait until all the containers status is "healthy", it may take a few minutes until they all move from "starting" to "healthy", monitor with "docker ps | grep $container_name" or simply run the "containerlab inspect" in the same directory of the deployment.
+> Wait until all the containers status is "healthy", it may take a few minutes until they all move from "starting" to "healthy", monitor with "docker ps | grep r1" or simply run the "containerlab inspect" in the same directory of the deployment.
 It is possible that even with state = healthy the SwSS (Switch State Service container) container is not yet fully ready so a "config reload" (next steps) will fail, the only solution is to wait a bit further

 # Step 1 - Deploy SONiC config files

 The folder named **configs** contains both the config_db.json and the frr.conf for each node, the python scripts [`deploy_config_db_json.py`](./deploy_config_db_json.py) and [`deploy_config_frr.py`](./deploy_config_frr.py) can automate these steps, they just require the [`paramiko`](https://www.paramiko.org/) and [`SCP`](https://pypi.org/project/scp/) packages.

-These scripts will look info that **configs** folder and "find" hosts by checking which files exist with the format $host_name$_config_db.json and $host_name$_frr.conf
+These scripts will look info that **configs** folder and *"find"* hosts by checking which files exist with the format $host_name$_config_db.json and $host_name$_frr.conf

 # Step 1.1  - Deploy **config_db.json**